pegasystems/angular-sdk/README.md

 ## Pega Infinity Server and Constellation architecture-enabled Application

-This **8.7 version** of the Angular SDK assumes that you have access to a Pega Infinity server (**8.7.0+ GA**) running an application that is configured to run using the Constellation UI service.
+This version of the Angular SDK assumes that you have access to a Pega Infinity server (**8.8.0+ GA or 8.7.0+ GA**) running an application that is configured to run using the Constellation UI service.

 The **MediaCo** sample application is already configured as a Constellation architecture-based application and can be found in the Angular SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/angular-sdk](https://community.pega.com/marketplace/components/angular-sdk).
 The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same Angular SDK download.
 For more information about the MediaCo sample application, see [MediaCo sample application](https://docs-previous.pega.com/constellation-sdks/mediaco-sample-application).